Content-type: text/html; charset=UTF-8 Man page of IPSET

 maxelem

 This parameter is valid for the create command of all hash type sets.
-It does define the maximal number of elements which can be stored in the set, default 65536.
+It defines the maximal number of elements which can be stored in the set, default 65536.
 Example:

 family { inet | inet6 }